who0liebo0lie/Interconnect/README.md

 # Interconnect
 Interconnect is a telecom company exploring predictions of when a clients would leave.
-Discovering the at risk of leaving clients the company plans to ffer them incentives to stay.
+Discovering the at risk of leaving clients the company plans to offer them incentives to stay.

-🔗 Interconnect – Data Analysis & Visualization

-This project explores patterns, connections, and trends within a dataset referred to as Interconnect.
 It includes exploratory data analysis, correlation mapping, and visualization to better understand the structure and insights hidden in the data.

-📚 Table of Contents
-📌About the Project

-🧩 The Challenge

-🧪 The Data Journey

-⚖️ Target and Data Strategy

-🧠 Modeling the Unknown

-🏆 The Outcome

-🛠 Tools & Stack

-🚀 Where It Could Go

-💬 Final Thought

-Project Structure

-Screenshots

-Contributing

-License

-📌 About the Project
 # 📡 Predicting Churn Before It Happens: A Machine Learning Story from Interconnect Telecom

 Every company wants to grow.
 But sometimes, **growth starts with retention**.